Seven Nations (band)

-Seven Nations is a Celtic rock band that formed in New York City in 1993.
+Seven Nations is a Celtic rock band that formed in 1993.
 The name comes from the seven Celtic nations, including Scotland, Ireland, Wales, Brittany, Cornwall, the Isle of Man, and Galicia.
 The band tours extensively and has played in many diverse venues, from small bars to concert halls.

-They were previously known as Clan Na Gael, but lost that name due to a trademark dispute.
-At just that time, they got a huge sponsor, allowing them expanded notoriety.

 Band history

-Seven Nations started to form in Middleburg High, located in Florida.
-They would joke around about forming a band in the halls.
-Eventually they did and named it Seven Nations.

-The band got its start in New York City in 1993 as the part-time project of then-bartender McLeod, under the name Clan Na Gael.
-Lead singer Kirk McLeod states that late 1993 "was the first time we added bagpipes to the show," and therefore the origin of the band as it is today.

-During summers, when McLeod was a child, his parents sent him to a Scottish music camp to learn traditional bagpipe technique.
-Eventually, McLeod assembled a band from friends in Florida and recruits from Canada to play his songs.

-The band's original members were Kirk McLeod (vocals, keyboard, guitars and Great Highland Bagpipes), Neil Anderson (vocals, highland and Uilleann bagpipes, Scottish smallpipes, tin whistles and mandolin), Jim Struble (vocals, acoustic and bass guitars) and Nick Watson (vocals, drums and percussion).
-The band changed its name in 1997 because a Nevada based folk music group was already operating under the same name.
+Seven Nations started as Clan Na Gael in a barn in Sumter, South Carolina in 1993 according to the band's original history.
+The band's original members were Kirk McLeod (vocals, keyboard, guitars and Great Highland Bagpipes), Neil Anderson (vocals, Highland and Uilleann bagpipes, Scottish smallpipes, tin whistles and mandolin), Jim Struble (vocals, acoustic and bass guitars) and Nick Watson (vocals, drums and percussion).
+The band changed its name in 1997 because a Nevada-based folk music group was already operating under the same name.

 Watson left the band in 1997 and was replaced by Ashton Geoghagan.
-Anderson left the band in 1998, and in 1999 Dan Stacey (fiddle, Canadian step dancing) and Scott Long (highland bagpipes) joined Seven Nations's lineup.
+Anderson left the band in 1998, and in 1999 Dan Stacey (fiddle, Canadian stepdance) and Scott Long (Highland bagpipes) joined Seven Nations's lineup.
 Geoghagan left in August 2001 to pursue other interests; he is currently a Paramedic/Captain with Jacksonville Fire Rescue.
 Geoghagan was replaced by Angelo Christian Miceli in 2001 and remains the drummer today.
 Watson and Anderson currently play together with former The Bolshoi frontman Trevor Tanner in a new Celtic rock group called Rathkeltair which has done extensive touring up and down the east Coast of the US.
 Dan Stacey left in December 2007 to pursue a solo career and was replaced by Victor Gagnon.
 Scott Long left the band shortly after to pursue a career opportunity and was replaced by multi instrumentalist Will MacMorran.
 In 2005, the original members of Clan Na Gael reunited to produce an album where, in addition to tracks from earlier albums Rain and Thunder, Old Ground and Big Dog, there are six new tracks and two completely original songs recorded in December, 2004.
 "Clan Na Gael: 10 Years On".They also played four shows live in New York, Pennsylvania, and South Carolina.